Technigo/project-express-api/README.md

+View an example of a frontend using this api at: https://github.com/Zancotti/project-express-api-oscars-

 # API DOCUMENTATION

 GET "/" - filters the list to show the whole list of nominations to the Oscars awards.